Are your Coaching Relationships Successful?

 Successful coaching relationships are one of the most rewarding aspects of being a coach and a manager.
 When you part ways with your coachee, whether it's because your shared project is over or one of you is moving on in your career, you’ll often get comments along the lines of “you helped me grow, you helped me change or see things differently.”

-For me, receiving these kinds of messages from the people I’ve coached months or even years later is one of the most satisfying aspects of being a coach.
+For me, receiving these kinds of messages from clients I’ve coached months or even years later is one of the most satisfying aspects of being a coach.

 I’ve always felt my work is done when the managers I coach take the reins and create that coaching culture in their organizations.
-For managers who become coaches, the work is never over, but their role becomes even more fulfilling as they grow the organization.
+For managers who become coaches, the work is never over, but their role becomes even more fulfilling as they contribute to the evolution of the organization.